British Columbia Ambulance Service: Licensing and qualifications

-To be hired by BC Ambulance, you must be at minimum a licensed Emergency Medical Responder (EMR).

 Paramedics from other provinces and countries who request to be licensed in British Columbia will need to apply to the EMALB for equivalency.

 All paramedics employed by BC Ambulance are required to obtain a Class 4 driver's licence.

 Clinical practice

 Paramedics in BC do not work under the license of a physician as they do in other provinces/jurisdictions.
 They hold their own licenses under the authority of the EMALB.
-Paramedic practitioners practising in BC do not use protocols, instead, they utilize BCEHS Treatment Guidelines (TGs).
-TGs are the medical resource documents that guide paramedic practice in the province of BC.
-TGs are a combination of best practice and evidence-based medicine designed to better equip paramedics to make informed decisions in the field.
-They provide valuable information regarding what you should do for your patients under certain circumstances but the decision of when, and if, that care is appropriate is dependent on your ability to decide the best course of action for the patient.
+Paramedic practitioners practicing in BC do not use protocols, instead, they utilize BCEHS Clinical Practice Guidelines (CPGs).
+CPGs are the medical resource documents that guide paramedic practice in the province.
+CPGs are a combination of best practice and evidence-based medicine designed to better equip paramedics to make informed decisions in the field.
+They provide valuable information regarding not only what paramedics should do for patients under certain circumstances, but also the decision of when, and if, that care is appropriate is dependent on their ability to decide the best course of action for the patient.

 Many paramedics seek additional training to achieve licence endorsements, which authorize them to perform medical interventions/treatments outside of their normal scope of practice.
 The two most common licence endorsements are for EMRs to utilize narcotic antagonists (otherwise known as Narcan or Naloxone) and a licence level referred to as PCP-IV, which authorizes Primary Care Paramedics to initiate and maintain an IV as well as administer certain medications and crystalloid fluids through an IV line.

 Selected PCPs and ACPs are able to administer NA-1 (if endorsed and authorized) after consultation with a transport advisor as part of the FRONTIER stroke trial.
 If successful, this trial will change stroke management and highlight the essential role of prehospital care in stroke management.

 Selected ACPs are able to administer TNKase (if endorsed and authorized) after consultation with a transport advisor as part of the Collaborative Heart Attack Management Program (CHAMP) Protocol for ST-Elevation Myocardial Infarction Pre-hospital Reperfusion.
 If this trial is successful, it can be extended to other areas of the province.

 Paramedics have the ability to initiate critical patient bypasses to specialized centres with certain patient presentations and initiate alternate transport destinations to alleviate pressures and patient transport to emergency departments.
 Some of these include: